ITS Roadway Equipment --> Connected Vehicle Roadside Equipment:

 ITS Roadway Equipment (Source Physical Object): 'ITS Roadway Equipment' represents the ITS equipment that is distributed on and along the roadway that monitors and controls traffic and monitors and manages the roadway.
 This physical object includes traffic detectors, environmental sensors, traffic signals, highway advisory radios, dynamic message signs, CCTV cameras and video image processing systems, grade crossing warning systems, and ramp metering systems.
 Lane management systems and barrier systems that control access to transportation infrastructure such as roadways, bridges and tunnels are also included.
 This object also provides environmental monitoring including sensors that measure road conditions, surface weather, and vehicle emissions.
 Work zone systems including work zone surveillance, traffic control, driver warning, and work crew safety systems are also included.

-Connected Vehicle Roadside Equipment (Destination Physical Object): 'Connected Vehicle Roadside Equipment' (CV RSE) represents the Connected Vehicle roadside devices that are used to send messages to, and receive messages from, nearby vehicles using Dedicated Short Range Communications (DSRC) or other alternative wireless communications technologies.
+Connected Vehicle Roadside Equipment (Destination Physical Object): 'Connected Vehicle Roadside Equipment' (CV RSE) represents the Connected Vehicle roadside devices (i.e., Roadside Units (RSUs)) equipped with short range wireless (SRW) communications technology, as well as any other supporting equipment that leverage the RSU and are not described by other objects (e.g., a local roadside processor).
+CVRSE are used to send messages to, and receive messages from, nearby vehicles and personal devices equipped with compatible communications technology.
 Communications with adjacent field equipment and back office centers that monitor and control the RSE are also supported.
 This device operates from a fixed position and may be permanently deployed or a portable device that is located temporarily in the vicinity of a traffic incident, road construction, or a special event.
 It includes a processor, data storage, and communications capabilities that support secure communications with passing vehicles, other field equipment, and centers.

 Included In